structurizr/structurizr.github.io/export/06-ilograph.md

 - One perspective per dynamic view.
 - One perspective per deployment view.

+The following properties can be set on element styles, which can be used to further customise the styling:

+ - `ilograph.icon`: this can be used to specify a [built-in Ilograph icon](https://www.ilograph.com/docs/editing/icons/).

+And the following properties can be set on the workspace:

+- `ilograph.imports`: a comma-separated list of [Ilograph imports](https://www.ilograph.com/docs/editing/imports/) in the form `namespace:from` (e.g. `AWS:ilograph/aws`).

+## Demo

 If you'd like to see a demo:

 1. Copy the Ilograph YAML from the [Structurizr DSL demo page - Big Bank plc example](https://structurizr.com/dsl?example=big-bank-plc&renderer=ilograph).